a1phaboy/a1phaboy/README.md

 - 🌱 whoami : Red Team/A security company
 - 👯 schtasks : Sleeping, eating, hunting
 - 🤔 pwd : Earth/China/Shanghai
-- 💬 Ask me on my blog
-- 😜 How to reach me: Maybe on the Internet
+- 😜 How to reach me : Maybe on the Internet
-- 😄 Pronouns: Talk is cheap, show me the exp
+- 😄 Pronouns : Talk is cheap, show me the exp
-- ⚡ Fun fact: some useful/cool things on attack
+- ⚡ Fun fact : some useful/cool things on attack